 Briefly discussed below are some of the commonly used cookware and their effects:

 One chemical ingredient most common to non-stick cookware is perfluorooctanoic acid (PFOA).
 This is a synthetic chemical that creates a soap-like slipperiness and the non-stick finish.
 When heated, the PFOA quickly reaches temperatures high enough to release toxic flames into the air and food.
 It has been known to produce serious changes in organs like the brain, prostate, liver, thymus kidney showing toxicity.
 It is also seen to cause changes in the pituitary glands, which is the organ that controls growth, reproduction and many metabolic functions.

 Aluminum is a reactive soft metal.
 It easily reacts with the different food and releases the metal into the food.
-In fact, there is enough evidence today to prove that there is a strong connection between Aluminum and Alzheimer’s disease.
+In fact, there is enough evidence today to prove that there is a strong connection between Aluminum and Alzheimer’s disease (which on one hand is being masterfully suppressed).
 Chronic aluminum exposure has contributed directly to hepatic failure, renal failure, and dementia (Arieff et al., 1979).

 Other symptoms that have been observed in individuals with high internal concentrations of aluminum are colic, convulsions, esophagitis, gastroenteritis, kidney damage, liver dysfunction, loss of appetite, loss of balance, muscle pain, psychosis, shortness of breath, weakness, and fatigue (ATSDR 1990).

 Behavioral difficulties among school-children have also been correlated with elevated levels of aluminum and other neuro-toxic heavy metals (Goyer 1991).
 What is still more alarming is the fact that aluminum toxicity can even cause birth defects in newborns.